PlatformStories/chip-from-vrt/README.md

 # chip-from-vrt

-A GBDX task for generating AOI chips from a mosaic or an arbitrary number of image strips on S3 using [the GDAL virtual format](http://www.gdal.org/gdal_vrttut.html) (vrt).
+A GBDX task for generating image chips from a mosaic or an arbitrary number of image strips on S3 using [the GDAL virtual format](http://www.gdal.org/gdal_vrttut.html) (vrt).
 By creating a vrt that points to the imagery location on S3, the task can extract pixels from an unlimited number of images without having to mount these onto the worker node, thus reducing overhead and bypassing disc space limitations.

-AOIs are provided in a geojson file.
-Chips are saved to a user-defined S3 location along with a reference geojson (ref.geojson) which contains the geometries of each chip, along with the feature id and class name (if provided in the input geojson); AOIs that can not be extracted are not included in the chips or ref.geojson.
-If there is spatial overlap between images, the AOI is extracted from the last image to be listed as input.
+The chip geometries are provided in a geojson file.
+Chips are saved to a user-defined S3 location along with a reference geojson (ref.geojson) which contains the geometry of each chip, along with the feature id and class name (if provided in the input geojson); chips that can not be extracted are not included in the chips or ref.geojson.
+If there is spatial overlap between images, the chip is extracted from the last image to be listed as input.

 ## Run